wshin25/Sharknado/README.md

 # Sharknado
-An extended programming assignment for introduction to software engineering.
+This was an extended programming assignment for a course called introduction to software engineering.
 It is a simple game emulating the ecosystem of an ocean, where tuna fish have to survive by avoiding the sharks, eating at coral reefs and reproducing in caves.
 Sharks can attack tuna fish and other sharks but cannot reproduce.